If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 - Reports of damaged products on delivery

-This Strawberry and Banana puree from Peter Rabbit Organics is meant for babies in Stage 2 and older.
-The total package here consists of three 4 oz pouches that are organic and non-GMO, soy-free, nut-free, BPA-free and made in the United States.
+These purees from Peter Rabbit Organics are meant for babies in Stage 2 and older.
+The total package here consists of 18 4 oz pouches that are organic and non-GMO, soy-free, nut-free, BPA-free and made in the United States.

-In addition to pureed organic strawberries and banana, this product does also contain organic lemon juice concentrate.
+In addition to pureed Organic bananas, mango, broccali & kale, apples, carrots, squash, this product does also contain organic lemon juice concentrate.
 So, while there is no “added” sugar, this blend is going to taste very sweet and contain more (natural) sugar than perhaps another flavor or blended brand.

-However, some reported that they feel it’s a small price to pay in order to get their picky child to gulp down organic fruit!
+However, some reported that they feel it’s a small price to pay in order to get their picky child to gulp down organic fruit and veg!
 We also like that this pouch feels seems thicker than some of the others we tried.

 This product is also a great to-go option that won’t make a mess.